Best Summer Jobs for Teens in Canada (2026 Guide)

 A teenager working as a barista at a cafe

-How old do you have to be to get a job in Canada?
+How old do you have to be to work in Canada?

 ProvinceEmployment ageMinimum wageHours teens can legally work